Congressional District # 13

-Congressional District # 13**

 EPA initiated a Remedial Design and Remedial Action because two potentially responsible parties refused to comply with a Unilateral Administrative Order (UAO) the Agency issued in September 1996 to complete the required work under federal oversight.
 EPA completed the Remedial Design in August 1997.

 EPA began on-site construction for the long term cleanup in April 1998.
 By September 2000, all excavation and site restoration was complete.
 A total of approximately 3,000 cubic yards of contaminated soil was excavated and disposed of off site.
 On July 13, 2001, EPA signed a ROD Amendment to address a layer of general refuse found under a city park at the site.
 The ROD Amendment called for implementation of deed restrictions on the park property to prevent exposure of the waste material.
 The waste is located beneath three feet of clean soil.

 In February 2002, EPA issued a UAO to the city of Wyandotte that required the city to implement the deed restrictions and maintenance of the soil cover in the park.
 The city has complied with the UAO.

 In May 2002, additional cyanide contamination was found beneath the porch of one home near where cleanup work was previously performed.
 In October 2002, EPA's contractor mobilized to the site, excavated the contamination, and waterproofed the basement wall.
 Drainage tile repair at the home was completed in February 2003.

-EPA conducted a FYR beginning in 2010 and issued a report on March 21, 2011.
+In 2010, EPA conducted a FYR at the site and issued the FYR report on March 21, 2011.
 The remedy was determined to be protective and EPA made no recommendations for follow-up actions concerning the ICs and cover maintenance efforts for the park.

-On September 9, 2010 EPA announced the beginning of a FYR at the Lower Ecorse Creek site.
+On September 9, 2010, EPA announced that it was beginning a FYR at the Lower Ecorse Creek site.
 The announcement was made by an advertisement placed in the News Herald.
-EPA did not receive any comments from the public during the public comment period.
-The Five-Year Review report was signed on March 21, 2011.
-There were no recommendations or follow-up actions currently associated with the park area of the site.
+EPA did not receive any comments during the public comment period.
+EPA issued the Five-Year Review report on March 21, 2011.